smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

 __BUILD MODEL Example__

-Examples of BUILD MODEL queries can be found in [Create a classification model using AutoML](/en/tutorials/Thanosql_ml/classification/automl_classification/).
+Examples of BUILD MODEL queries can be found in [Create a Classification Model Using AutoML](/en/tutorials/Thanosql_ml/classification/automl_classification/).

 ```sql
 %%thanosql